plebhash/sv2-services/README.md

 ## Inter-Service Communication

-`tower-stratum` supports inter-service communication between a `Sv2ServerService` and a `Sv2ClientService` pair through the sibling IO mechanism.
+`sv2-services` supports inter-service communication between a `Sv2ServerService` and a `Sv2ClientService` pair through the sibling IO mechanism.
 This allows for building complex Sv2 applications that require bidirectional communication between a server and client service running **within the same application**.

-`tower-stratum` services are called "siblings" when they are tightly coupled with a server/client counterpart **within the same application**.
+`sv2-services` services are called "siblings" when they are tightly coupled with a server/client counterpart **within the same application**.
 This distinction is very important, and should not be confused with server/client communication across the wire, where server and client are actually different applications.

 The notion of sibling services allows for different use-cases, such as:
 - Mining Server + Mining Client (e.g.: Proxy)